GaloisInc/daedalus/docs-src/source/tool-docs/daedalus.rst

   Do not generate declarations for the types declared in the given module.
   This is useful when interfacing with a pre-compiled DaeDaLus parser, which already contains declarations for the given types.
-Often, this option will be comined with ``add-include`` to include the declarations of the already compiled code.
+Often, this option will be combined with ``add-include`` to include the declarations of the already compiled code.
 If a namespace is provided, then uses of types in the given module will be qualified with the given namespace.
   Otherwise, the default namespace ``User`` will be used.

-.. data:: --lazy-strems
+.. data:: --lazy-streams

   Generate code that uses streams where not all data is available when the parser starts.
 The generated code uses coroutines, as defined by the ``fiber`` class from ``boost-context`` library.
-If the parser reaches the end of an incomplete data stream, it yileds to another coroutine which should either provide more data or terminate the stream before resuming the parser.
+If the parser reaches the end of an incomplete data stream, it yields to another coroutine which should either provide more data or terminate the stream before resuming the parser.
 For more details see ``ddl/stream.h``.
   The data streams used by the parser are as defined in class